rachel-yost/Final-Project-2650/README.md

 ### The Paper

-On this page, we will describe the pseudo-labeling methodology proposed in the paper "Pseudo-Labeling and Confirmation Bias in Deep Semi-Supervised Learning" by Arazo et al. published in 2020.
+We will describe the pseudo-labeling methodology proposed in the paper "Pseudo-Labeling and Confirmation Bias in Deep Semi-Supervised Learning" by Arazo et al. published in 2020.

 ### Set up and Notation